There is no happier corner of the fixed income universe than junk bonds (JNK), (HYG), which have been soaring like a bat

 If you look at the chart for (JNK) it virtually tracks the S&P 500 one for one, with less volatility, and therein lies the problem.
 When bonds act like stocks, what happens to bonds when stocks go down?

 That is a particularly pertinent question these days as stocks have more than doubled from the bottom, and are approaching grotesquely overbought levels.
-After a move in the S&P 500 Index’s average multiple from 9 to 16.5, with 18 a possible top, are junk bonds peaking out here as well?
+After a move in the S&P 500 Index?s average multiple from 9 to 19, with 20 a possible top, are junk bonds peaking out here as well?

 ?A 483 basis point premium does not sound like much compared to the historical range.
 It is pricing in the near absence of risk in this paper, as if they will live forever?
 When did I last see this movie?
 2006?
 2007?
 Alas, how short memories have become.